Belocio/fun-race/README.md

 In general, I found myself slower than usual (modeling simple shapes with probuilder, navigating in the unity editor, doing animations, etc), as I didn't use Unity in months.

 ## Things to improve
-The look and feel:
+The look and feel of the game:
  - Transitions between game states.
 They are not smooth, and they lack some animations.
 I also wanted to implement a task scheduler which could also have helped with this, but I didn't have time to do it.
- - Readability of the code in the class LevelPath can be improved as well.
-I think by storing segments instead of points, the readability would improve significantly
  - The camera.
 I didn't spend time on it, and I just implemented the simplest camera to follow a target.
 I could have added some limits to the camera speed and rotation and the camera movements would look smoother.
+ - Art and animations.
+Didn't spend time on it.
+The look and feel of the game can be improved with some humanoid character, better animations and a better background and global illumination of the scene.
+ - Camera position, player speed, enemies behaviour can be improved by tweaking some values, so the player can have a better game experience.

+The code:
+- Readability of the code in the class LevelPath can be improved as well.
+I think by storing segments instead of points, the readability would improve significantly
  - The PlayerController reads the input and controls the object.
 These two concerns must be separated into different components if we want to implement ghosts.
  - I didn't have time to review the whole code, so there might be more things that can be improved and I'm missing here.